simon-nunez-aschenbrenner/bloom-mcu/README.md

 To authenticate itself with the backend each Bloom Box gets assigned an unique `hub_id` and a random (and perhaps in the future changeable) `factory_key` during manufacturing (like an username and password).
 The [setup activity diagram](/doc/setup_activity_diagram.png) explains this process in further detail.

 Afterwards the user can setup watering zones through the app and by pairing a sensor to their Bloom Box.
+To pair a sensor the user must just switch it on and hold it next to the hub.
 For details on this process please refer to this [specification](/doc/lora_address_scheme_and_setup.txt), as well as the [LoRa activity diagram](/doc/lora_activity_diagram.png), which also illustrates the devices' radio communication during normal operation.

 The user can then see the zone's moisture level (as well as the sensor's battery level) and either water the zone manually or automatically when a specific threshold is reached.